Academic Calendar 2025-2026

 There shall be no exams or tests worth more than 25% scheduled during the last week of classes, and no exams or tests shall be scheduled between the last week of classes and the beginning of the official exam period.

-- Take-home examinations may be administered electronically to students at the discretion of the instructor.
-Instructors planning to hold a take-home examination should submit this information to the Director of Student Records and Enrolment for inclusion in the course information spreadsheet.
+• Take-home examinations may be administered electronically to students at the discretion of the instructor.
+Instructors planning to hold a take-home examination should submit this information to the Director of Student and Academic Services for inclusion in the course information spreadsheet.

 This policy does not apply to examinations that are privately administered by the instructor.
 Instructors who elect to administer their own examinations should take into consideration when setting such examinations the effects on the centrally administered examinations.
 As in the case of centrally administered examinations, instructors holding private examinations should include all relevant information regarding these examinations at the appropriate times.